rssenar/csvparse/README.md

 fmt: "fp" - Format phone number, (eg. 9497858798 -> (949) 785-8798)
 ```

-By default, leading and trailing spaces are removed
+By default, leading and trailing spaces are removed.